ccht-ncsu/Kalpana/examples/README.md

 ## Visualization

-Setup for running the visualization examples (export_exampleXX.ipynb):
-1. Create a conda environment using the yml file provided in the *install* folder.
-See [the miniconda website](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
-2. Clone the Kalpana repository to your local device.
-[Here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) you can find the instructions.

 **Export example 01** (export_example01.ipynb)<br>
 Create contours as polygons based on the maximum flooding outputs from *ADCIRC*, then export the polygons as a .shp file.